-For online service providers and startups, this personalized experience is important.
+For you, this personalized experience is important.
 Online competition is high and these individuals need to stand out by creating customized, helpful and converting content that begins with defining the buyer persona.

 Content begins with a buyer persona, and it is nearly impossible to hit the nail on the head without defining it as a first step of the process.

 Yet, many businesses skip on creating a detailed buyer persona because they feel like they understand their audience enough.

 But more often than not, there are mistakes or new things to learn about an audience that does not rise to the surface until you write it down on paper.

 Now that you have better insight into the benefits of a persona, it is time to craft your own.
 For a simple step-by-step process, follow the directions below.

 Understand and research the audience.
 Creating a description with real-data, instead of with uneducated assumptions, is paramount.
 Gather information by creating surveys, doing market research, using social media, website analytics tools, or by interviewing clients.
 The data will help accurately describe the ideal audience.

 Determine audience pain points and goals.
 A buyer persona contains different description fields on customers’ characteristics – such as demographics, goals, job, values, and other traits.

 Out of all these fields, the most important ones to get right are pain-points and goals.
 Why?
 Because the goal of an online service provider’s content should be to help customers achieve their goals and solve problems through quality content.

 Identify the basics.
 Choose a few characteristics fields to define the buyer persona.
 Important fields of almost every buyer persona are goals, pain-points, demographics, firmographics (for B2B), and job title.
 Create fields relevant to a specific company.